yonatan-levin/retry/README.md

 ### NLP Capabilities

-ScrapeMASTER integrates NLP tasks using spaCy and other libraries:
+retry integrates NLP tasks using spaCy and other libraries:

 - **Named Entity Recognition (NER)**: Extract entities like people, organizations, and locations.
 - **Keyword Extraction**: Identify important words in the text.